jundalisay/spblist/content/en/research/ancient/mayan/popol/part-1/chapter-02.md

 They were unable to make words, and each screamed in a different way.

-When the Creator and the Maker saw that it was impossible for them to talk to each other, they said:
+When the Creator and the Maker saw that it was impossible for them to talk to each other, the Forefathers said to each other:

 {{< q a="Forefathers" >}}
 "It is impossible for them to say our names, their Creators and Makers.
-This is not well," said the Forefathers to each other.
+This is not well
 {{< /q >}}

 Then they said to them: